shriyanyamali/Lextract/README.md

 8. Execute `run_pipeline.py` and wait for the pipeline to finish.
 You will receive an output detailing how many files of each type were created.

+Note: Please do not change the file names while the code is being executed, as all script rely on the name of the file matching exactly what the script is matching for.

 ## Pipeline Scripts

 These scripts are part of the pipeline and are executed alongside `run_pipeline.py`.
 The scripts run in the following order: